theolujay/vmlc-backend/docs/api.md

 - **2025-10-29**
   - **Leaderboard**
     - *Breaking Change:* Modified the leaderboard generation and retrieval process.
-        - `POST /publish-leaderboard/`: Now requires an `exam_id` in the request body to specify which exam's leaderboard to generate and publish.
+        - `POST /leaderboard/publish/`: Now requires no request body to specify which exam's leaderboard to generate and publish.
 The permission remains `admin` and higher.
         - `GET /load-leaderboard/`: Now fetches leaderboards based on user roles and can retrieve a specific exam's leaderboard using the `exam_id` query parameter.
             - When `exam_id` is provided, it returns the paginated list of ranked candidates for that exam.
             - When `exam_id` is not provided, it returns a paginated list of available leaderboard snapshots (metadata only).